-Non-traditional services: In addition to the traditional services offered from 7:00 AM – 6:00 PM Monday through Friday, the Child Care Subsidy Program assists eligible parents/guardians in paying for “nontraditional services”, which are available evenings, nights, and weekends at selected sites.
+Non-traditional services: In addition to the traditional services offered from 7 a.m.-6 p.m.
+Monday through Friday, the Child Care Subsidy Program assists eligible parents/guardians in paying for “nontraditional services”, which are available evenings, nights, and weekends at selected sites.

 Interested in providing care for children receiving the Child Care Subsidy?

-- Contact the Division of Early Learning to get information about becoming a Child Care Subsidy Provider.
+Contact DEL to get information about becoming a Child Care Subsidy Provider.
 You must already be a licensed, District of Columbia Child Development Facility Provider to apply.
 Get information on becoming a Licensed Child Care Provider.

-- If you are already a licensed Child Development Facility Provider and want to become a Child Care Subsidy Provider, you must first attend an orientation program.
-Registration information and the Subsidy Program Orientation schedule are available here.
-Link to Subsidy Child Care Orientation Schedule [PDF]
+If you are a licensed Child Development Facility Provider and want to become a Child Care Subsidy Provider, you must first complete the subsidy orientation program.
+The next step is to complete the orientation requirement can be found here.

-- Providers approved for participation in the Child Care Subsidy Program will be allowed to serve families receiving subsidy vouchers for up to 95% of your licensed capacity.
-You cannot be reimbursed for child care services provided until the Agreement is approved by the Division of Early Childhood Education in writing.
+Providers approved for participation in the Child Care Subsidy Program will be allowed to serve families receiving subsidy vouchers for 100 percent of your licensed capacity.
+You cannot be reimbursed for child care services provided until the Agreement is approved by DEL in writing.

 - Child Care Accreditation Organizations